Tatsuya-Nonogaki/Veeam-PS-Utils/README.md

 ### 4. `RunVBRJob.ps1`

 #### Overview
 The `RunVBRJob.ps1` script starts a specified Veeam Backup and Replication job and retrieves its result.
-It allows passing additional options to the `Start-VBRJob` cmdlet and uses a configuration file (`settings.ps1`) for global settings.
-It is designed with external monitoring systems and job schedulers in mind, making it suitable for automated workflows.
+It uses a configuration file (`settings.ps1`) for global settings.
+It is also designed to work in conjunction with external monitoring systems and job schedulers, making it suitable for automated workflows.

 #### Key Features
 - Starts a VBR job and retrieves its result.
-- Logs job execution details to a file.
+- Logs job execution summary and result status to a file.
 - Supports passing additional options to the `Start-VBRJob` cmdlet via the `-VBRJobOpt` parameter.
-- Can use a custom configuration file for global settings.
+- Can use different global configuration file for individual or groups of execution.
 - Integrates seamlessly with external monitoring systems and job schedulers for automated task management.

 #### Parameters